levunguyen/psadmin/README.md

 # psadmin
 ## Step 1
 ⋅⋅* Unordered sub-list.
-Install node in your computer from https://nodejs.org
+-Install node in your computer from https://nodejs.org
 ## Step 2